sebastien-forestier/massa-station-app/README.md

 ## Features
 MicroGate will initally have the following features:

+### Massa Wallet
+- Massa wallet  - with ability to create multiple wallets, restore wallet from private key, export wallet, send and receive transactions.
+### Dusa DEX
+- Dusa Integration - with ability to wrap Massa tokens, swap token between MAS and USDC, swap token between MASSA and WETH.
 ### Massa Explore
 - Massa explorer - with ability to list all massa addresses, search for an address, and view address details.
-- Massa wallet  - with ability to create multiple wallets, restore wallet from private key, export wallet, send and receive transactions.
-- Dusa Integration - with ability to wrap Massa tokens, swap token between MAS and USDC, swap token between MASSA and WETH.

 ## Development Status
+### Massa wallet
+- [x] Create wallet
+- [x] Store wallet in secure storage
+- [x] View wallet details
+- [x] Restore wallet from private key
+- [x] Export wallet private key and as QR code
+- [x] Send transaction from one address to another
+- [x] Receive transaction
+### Dusa Dex
+- [x] Wrap MAS to WMAS
+- [x] Unwrap WMAS to MAS
+- [x] Swap MAS to USDC.e
+- [x] Swap USDC.e to MAS
+- [x] Swap MAS to WETH
+- [x] Swap WETH to MAS
 ### Massa explorer
 - [x] List all staking addreses
 - [x] Search for an address